 I adore Maya Angelou.
 Her books moved me deeply as a young woman and they still line my bookshelves today.
 Her quote, "Do the best you can until you know better.
 Then when you know better, do better," has stuck with me for a long time.

-We can know that we need to do something or handle a situation a particular way but we don't always make that better choice.
+We can know that we need to do something or handle a situation a particular way but we don't always make the better choice.
 One part of us may absolutely know it's the best choice to make but another part may be in the lead in that moment.
 Like a fearful part, a protective part.

 Maya Angelou said, "Do the best you can until you know better.
 Then when you know better, do better."
 To me, this says to make the choice.
 Choose your strongest, clearest, fearless, most courageous or most vulnerable part and allow that to take the lead.
 Then take the better action.
 Totally different, right?